Lakshmi-v-Priya/PROMPT-ENGINEERING---Exp-1/README.md

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Experiment 1

 ```
 Lakshmi Priya .V
 212223220049
 ```

+# Aim:
+Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)

 Experiment:
 Develop a comprehensive report for the following exercises: